ILAE Logo

 Paroxysmal kinesigenic dyskinesia

 Paroxysmal kinesigenic dyskinesia is a hyperkinetic movement disorder characterised by brief (less than 1 minute) attacks of abnormal movements triggered by a sudden normal movement.
 The triggering movements are typically whole body movements and can include standing up from sitting or getting out of a car.
 Some individuals describe a feeling prior to the abnormal movement.
 This may be described as a "rush" through the body or a feeling of tightness or numbness.
 The abnormal movements are usually dystonic in nature, though they can appear choreiform, and can affect limbs on one or both sides of the body.
 Paroxysmal kinesigenic dyskinesia can be sporadic or familial, inherited in an autosomal dominant fashion, and may co-exist with epilepsy in the syndrome of familial infantile epilepsy (familial infantile epilepsy and paroxysmal kinesigenic dyskinesia syndrome, also known as ICCA syndrome).
 The movement disorder typically has its onset in mid-childhood or adolescence and may remit in the third decade.
-Paroxysmal kinesigenic dyskinesia with or without associated epilepsy is associated with mutations in the PRRT2 gene.
+Paroxysmal kinesigenic dyskinesia with or without associated epilepsy is associated with pathogenic variants in the PRRT2 gene.
 Attacks may mimic frontal lobe seizures however movement as a trigger is the key differentiating feature in the history.
 Paroxysmal kinesigenic dyskinesia can respond dramatically to low dose carbamazepine.

 Paroxysmal nonkinesigenic dyskinesia

 Paroxysmal nonkinesigenic dyskinesia is a hyperkinetic movement disorder characterised by mixed dystonia, choreoathetosis and dysarthria which last from a few minutes to several hours.
 The attacks may be triggered by emotional stress, alcohol or coffee.
-Attacks typically start in infancy or early childhood and can be inherited in an autosomal dominant manner associated with mutations in the myofibrillogenesis (MR-1) gene.
+Attacks typically start in infancy or early childhood and can be inherited in an autosomal dominant manner associated with pathogenic variants in the myofibrillogenesis (MR-1) gene.
 The retained awareness and history of triggers should prevent misdiagnosis as focal seizures.

 Paroxysmal exercise induced dyskinesia